jekyll/jekyll/docs/_docs/installation/windows.md

 {: .note .info}
 You must have [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) enabled.

 Make sure all your packages and repositories are up to date.
-Open a new Command Prompt or PowerShell window and type `bash`.
+Open a new Command Prompt or PowerShell window and type `bash` or `wsl`.

 Your terminal should now be a Bash instance.
 Next, update your repository lists and packages: